Townhouse vs. House: Which Should You Buy?

 SHARE

-If you need extra help deciding, we recommend consulting a local buyer's agent who can make tailored recommendations.
+If you want a second opinion tailored to your market, a local buyer’s agent can help you weigh neighborhoods, HOA rules, and true monthly costs.
+And if you need extra help deciding, we recommend consulting a local buyer's agent who can make tailored recommendations.
 You can connect with a top local agent here.

 What is the difference between a townhouse and a house?

-The primary difference between a townhouse and a house is construction:
+The primary difference between a townhouse and a house is how the home is built and how it's managed:

 Pros and cons of buying a townhouse vs. a house